henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 # Intro

-It's been a few years since I started using JS-Joda (s Javascript implementation of java.time) as the basis of some cross-platform Clojure libraries and based on feedback, stars and downloads there are plenty of people happily using these libraries.
+It's been a few years since I started using JS-Joda (a Javascript implementation of java.time) as the basis of some cross-platform Clojure libraries and based on feedback, stars and downloads there are plenty of people happily using these libraries.
 However, I have heard JS-Joda described negatively a few times